-1. Tank System Removal, Closure-in-Place, or Change-in-Service a.
-Tank System Removal - Excavate Soil/Backfill
+1. Tank System Removal, Closure-in-Place, or Change-in-Service

-The site assessment will be performed during the removal-from-service activities; therefore, the person conducting the site assessment must be present during the excavation of any material necessary to remove the tank system.
+If the AST system removal/closure involves excavation of the tank foundation, containment structure or underground piping, the site assessment will be performed during the removal-from-service activities; therefore, the person conducting the site assessment must be present during the excavation of any material necessary to remove the tank system.
+When an excavation is not involved, the site assessment activities for an AST may be conducted during or after the tank is dismantled and removed or closed-in-place.
 The recommended site assessment procedures are as follows: